incrediblejagur/rsa_covid-19/README.md

 ## About WebScraper
  ```
-This is run every 10min and if changes are found it updates the data in our database.(heroku scheduler)
+This is run twice a day at 19:00 and 21:30 UTC and if changes are found it updates the data in our database.(heroku scheduler)
 The script uses puppeteer and cheerio to scrape the latest data from https://sacoronavirus.co.za/.
 To make it update in intervals locallay you can use the 'setInterval method' and run the automate.js script.
 ```